 Test: Tissue Immunohistochemistry for HHV-6

-Tissue Immunohistochemistry for HHV-6 and CMV
+Tissue Immunohistochemistry for HHV-6

 Immunohistochemistry (IHC) is useful when analyzing tissue samples for active herpesvirus infections.
 A tissue biopsy is taken from the patient, fixed in formalin, embedded in paraffin wax and then cut into sections that are placed on a slide.
 IHC analysis allows detection of viral antigens early in the course of the disease when cytopathic changes have not yet developed.